PavelAndonov00/YourBlog/README.md

 Using clodinary for upload images.

 ## Run server
-1. Open with Visual Studio
+1. Double click on WebApi.sln in server folder.
 2. Choose right connection string depends on which version of SQL Server you use (Express or Developer)
 3. Run it with kestrel